Architecture

 - Protocol translation (REST, SOAP, etc.)

-- Data mapping (supplier format → Bundleport format)
+- Data mapping (provider format → Bundleport format)

 - Error handling